 With the help of online eCard software, your organization can easily produce branded holiday eCards to sell on your website.
 You can create designs that encapsulate your nonprofit’s cause and allow supporters to add personalized messages for the recipient.

-Another effective option is offering Christmas eCards as a form of tribute gift that supporters can make on behalf of their peers, which can serve as both a Christmas card and present.
-For example, Habitat for Humanity South Africa effectively implemented this strategy on their website as part of their Christmas fundraising.
+Another effective option is offering Christmas eCards as a form of tribute gift that supporters can make on behalf of their peers, which can serve as both a Christmas card and a present.
+For example, Habitat for Humanity South Africa effectively implemented this strategy on its website as part of its Christmas fundraising.

 To maximize your success, set up a page on your website dedicated to selling raffle tickets.
-As you promote your holiday raffle, be sure to link to this page in all your communications to encourage participation from your supporters.
+As you promote your holiday raffle, link to this page in all your communications to encourage participation from your supporters.

 Throughout the year, matching gifts hold significant potential for boosting the impact of your supporters’ donations.
-Since giving ramps up for the holidays, December is the perfect time to ensure that you’re making the most of your donors’ contributions by refining your matching gifts strategy.
+Since giving ramps up for the holidays—with 10% of annual giving occurring in the last three days of the year—December is the perfect time to ensure that you’re making the most of your donors’ contributions by refining your matching gifts strategy.

-Take a moment to evaluate your current tools and marketing materials.
-The key to generating matching gifts revenue is informing your supporters and making it easy for them to discover if they’re eligible.
-Incorporate important details about matching gifts in your year-end communications.
-Allow donors to easily check their eligibility with just a few simple clicks on your website.
+The key to generating matching gift revenue is making it easy for supporters to discover if they’re eligible.
+Add important details about matching gifts in your year-end communications.
+Consider using matching gift software so donors can easily check their eligibility with just a few simple clicks on your website.

 This option is most effective when implemented along with other fundraising initiatives, such as an in-person event, so keep text-to-give in mind as you peruse the rest of these nonprofit Christmas fundraising ideas.